FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Experiments

 \subsection{Fault Repair Setup}

 Once we extracted the order of layers from the fault analysis, we utilized the fault repair component of \tool, applying the strategies in a greedy approach, as described in Section~\ref{fault-repair}.
-We set a limit of \texttt{2 hours} for each experiment which was proven sufficient for all experiments to terminate, and set a limit of $3$ ineffective repair iterations (i.e., iterations in which the repair process would result in no discrepancy percentage change).
-We found little evidence in our experiment of needing repair iterations beyond $3$ when unsuccessful.
-These settings can be customized as needed.
+We set a time limit of 2 hours for each conversion case.
+We also set a limit of three unsuccessful repair iterations, when repairs did not reduce output label discrepancy, as a stopping condition.
+This is to help make the experiments tractable.
+These settings can be customized as needed in our tool.